15 great classical composers who also happened to be gay

 From Copland to Corelli, we celebrate some of the greatest LGBTQ+ composers in classical music history.

-With Pride season in full swing, we take a moment to celebrate the incredible contributions queer composers have made to the history of classical music.
+Whether they were able to be out and honest in their own lifetimes or not, we want to take the opportunity now to celebrate the incredible contributions queer composers have made to the history of classical music.

 Edward Benjamin Britten is one of the finest composers of English operas, choral works, and songs, many of which he wrote for his life partner, tenor Sir Peter Pears.